 Students who earn a semester GPA of 3.5 or higher and have no grades lower than a 74 will be placed on the Honor Roll.
 Students who earn a semester GPA of 4.0 or higher and have no grades lower than an 80 will be placed on the Principals' Honor Roll.
-All students with a 4.0 or greater in a semester will receive a coffee punch card good for 4 free drinks from Raider Joe's.
-Students who earn a 4.0 or higher for an entire academic school year will be awarded an Academic Letter.
+Students who earn a 4.0 or higher, each semester, for an entire academic school year will be awarded an Academic Letter.
 Students who do so in a subsequent year will be awarded an Academic Bar.